Aesthedes

 The 3 screens above are from left to right the "Zoom screen" on which a drawing can be zoomed up to 100x, the "Creation" screen in the middle where the total image of all layers is on top of each other and the right screen on which the current working layer can be seen and on which any animations can be seen.

 The 3 color monitors show 16 million colors at a resolution of 512 x 512.
-There are 64 layers available on which you can work with a canvas of 64000 x 64000 pixels.
+There are 64 layers available on which you can work with a canvas of 64000 x 64000 units.
+These units could be defined (Define Scale) to a project's needs.
+Small when working on a postage stamp, or huge when working on large format prints.
+A legendary example was to define a unit in such a way that a map of The Netherlands was at real life scale, so actual distances could be measured in kilometers on screen.

 One of the earliest customers in the Netherlands for an Aesthedes CAD system was the state printer, SDU, which uses the machine to design various hard-to-forge works, including parts of the Dutch 25-guilder note Jaap Drupsteen (the "robin").
 Aesthedes was also used extensively in the design of Heineken and Amstel beer bottle labels.
 Its launch customer in the UK was Marks & Spencer, which used it to design signage and food packaging.
 The supermarket Asda and design agencies such as Michael Peters & Partners and Holmes & Marchant were among other early customers.
 The Apple Macintosh revolutionized the graphic design world and rendered the Aesthedes effectively obsolete.
 The company was sold by Claessens to Barco.